kolodziej/lesspass.py/README.md

 Default profile is used.

+You can also fetch only login (it is very useful in case of services where logins are generated automatically and are hard to remember):

+`cli.py --login profile`

 ### CLI Installation

 The simplest way to install CLI is to make symlink in one of directories from